Winchester Council Considers Water and Sewer Utility Rate Increases

 Water and sewer rates have not been raised since 2013.

-Lita Robinson city water system, rate increases, proposed ordinance, first reading, infrastructure replacement program, old water distribution system, water distribution, sewer collection system, water and sewer rates, Utility Rate Study, work session, public hearing, Winchester City Council
+PSA city water system, rate increases, proposed ordinance, first reading, infrastructure replacement program, old water distribution system, water distribution, sewer collection system, water and sewer rates, Utility Rate Study, work session, public hearing, Winchester City Council